jukrb0x/wh0.is/README.md

-personal website on top of Next.js
+Personal website built on top of Next.js

 working in progress...